rdemolgen/SavvySuite/README.md

 7. The phred score of the CNV
 8. The phred score divided by the width of the CNV in chunks.
 Most valid CNVs have a value more than ten in this column
 9. The relative dosage in the CNV, so 0.5 for a heterozygous deletion etc.
-10. The filename containing the sample summary.
+10. The filename of the input CoverageBinner file for this sample

 The log_messages.txt file contains log messages, and also a summary of each sample.
 Each sample has a line containing the following columns:
 1. Noisyness of the sample before excluding known CNVs